iseries1/DrawPokerWX/README.md

 Winning are calulated as follows:

-Jack or Better - 5,
+Jacks or Better - 5,
 2 Pair - 10,
 3 of a kind - 15,
 Straight - 20,